 Pro Tip: you don’t need to visit both Kaudulla and Minneryia because the elephant population moves between the parks.
 Just ask the safari provider or tour guide which park is best for the time that you are visiting.

-Check out these Cultural sites and to round out your itinerary.
+Read More: Check out some of Sri Lanka’s amazing UNESCO cultural sites and to round out your itinerary.

 (click on the pics below to view a full sized slideshow)